What Is The Interstate Driving License Compact? How Does It Relate To DUI Charges?

 The Driver License Compact is an interstate compact used by States of the United States to exchange information concerning license suspensions and traffic violations of non-residents and forward them to the state where they are licensed known as the home state.
 Its theme is One Driver, One License, One Record.
 The home state would treat the offense as if it had been committed at home, applying home state laws to the out-of-state offense.
 The action taken would include, but not be limited to, points assessed on a minor offense such as speeding and suspension of license or a major violation such as DWI/DUI.
 It is not supposed to include non-moving violations like parking tickets, tinted windows, loud exhaust, etc.

-The Driver License compact is an interstate compact among 45 states and the District of Columbia.
 Only Michigan, Wisconsin, Georgia, Massachusetts and Tennessee are not members, although the compact also has congressional consent.[1]
 The compact is used by its member states to share driver’s license information and traffic violation records with other states for legal purposes.
 Under this compact, crimes committed by drivers in other states can be treated as if they were committed in their home states.
 The compact uses the motto “One Driver, One License, One Record.”

 - Massachusetts passed legislation enabling the state to enter into the compact but had not joined the compact as of January 9, 2020.
 American Association of Motor Vehicle Administrators, “Driver License Compact, Non-Resident Violator Compact, Member Joinder Dates,” accessed January 9, 2020